 What’s more, they mark the first generation where the iconoclastic preference for the younger over the elder evokes no rivalry or ill-will.
+The two sons of Yoseph broke the cycle of brother against brother that had caused heartbreak and strife for generations.
+The stories of Cain and Avel, the sons of Noah, and the stories of the patriarchs are all shaped by discord rooted in brotherly rivalry.
+Israel could not become a people until this rivalry was ended.
 From now on, the exceptional cases are not only tolerated, but embraced.
-In the next story we hear of brotherly relations, Moshe will be placed before his elder brother Aharon in the divine favor.
+In the next book of the Torah we will hear of how this pans out: Moshe will be placed before his elder brother Aharon in the divine favor.
 And yet, God tells Moshe, “your brother Aharon has set out to meet you, and when he sees you, he will rejoice.”
-No hint of rivalry or ill-feeling.
+No hint of rivalry or ill-feeling.2

 And so, Ephraim and Menashe are the great reconcilers.
 With their (re)admission into the line of Yaakov alongside their father’s brothers, the brotherly discord that marked the first three generations of patriarchal history comes to an end.
 And so we bless by Ephraim and Menashe, the reconcilers, because only so can we also fulfill the promise made to Avraham—”By you all the families of the earth will be blessed.”